Roger Bacon: Legacy

-In Oxford lore, Bacon is credited as the namesake of Folly Bridge for having gotten himself placed under house arrest nearby.
+In Oxford lore, Bacon is credited as the namesake of Folly Bridge for having been placed under house arrest nearby.
 Although this is probably untrue, it had formerly been known as "Friar Bacon's Bridge".
-Bacon is also honoured at Oxford by a plaque affixed to the wall of the new Westgate shopping centre.
+Bacon is also honoured at Oxford by a plaque affixed to the wall of the Westgate shopping centre.

 In popular culture

 To commemorate the 700th anniversary of Bacon's approximate year of birth, Prof. J. Erskine wrote the biographical play A Pageant of the Thirteenth Century, which was performed and published by Columbia University in 1914.
 A fictionalised account of Bacon's life and times also appears in the second book of James Blish's After Such Knowledge trilogy, the 1964 Doctor Mirabilis.
 Bacon serves as a mentor to the protagonists of Thomas Costain's 1945 The Black Rose, and Umberto Eco's 1980 The Name of the Rose.

 Greene's play prompted a less successful sequel John of Bordeaux and was recast as a children's story for James Baldwin's 1905 Thirty More Famous Stories Retold.
 "The Brazen Head of Friar Bacon" also appears in Daniel Defoe's 1722 Journal of the Plague Year, Nathaniel Hawthorne's 1843 "The Birth-Mark" and 1844 "The Artist of the Beautiful", William Douglas O'Connor's 1891 "The Brazen Android" (where Bacon devises it to terrify King Henry into accepting Simon de Montfort's demands for greater democracy), John Cowper Powys's 1956 The Brazen Head, and Robertson Davies's 1970 Fifth Business.
+Bacon appears in Rudyard Kipling's 1926 story 'The Eye of Allah'.